The Living Daylights (soundtrack): Track listing

 In addition to the above, the film features a number of pieces of classical music – naturally, since it involves an international-standard cellist in Kara Milovy.
-Mozart's 40th Symphony in G minor (1st movement only; the concert's interval oddly comes after this movement and not the finale) is being performed by the orchestra at the Conservatoire in Bratislava when Koskov defects.
-As Moneypenny relates to Bond, Kara is next to perform Borodin's String Quartet in D major – 007 joins a small audience and tells Kara afterwards that her performance was "exquisite".
-Dvořák's cello concerto in B minor and Mozart's Le nozze di Figaro (in Vienna) also feature.
-At the end of the film, Kara performs Tchaikovsky's Rococo Variations before a rapturous audience including M, General Gogol (but not Kamran Shah, who arrives too late) and Bond – though she does not know it until he surprises her in her dressing room afterwards.
+Wolfgang Amadeus Mozart's 40th Symphony in G minor (1st movement only; the concert's interval oddly comes after this movement and not the finale) is being performed by the orchestra at the Conservatoire in Bratislava when Koskov defects.
+As Miss Moneypenny (Caroline Bliss) relates to James Bond (Timothy Dalton), Kara is next to perform Alexander Borodin's String Quartet in D major and 007 joins a small audience and tells Kara afterwards that her performance was "exquisite".
+Antonín Dvořák's cello concerto in B minor and Mozart's Le nozze di Figaro (in Vienna) also feature.
+At the end of the film, Kara performs Pyotr Ilyich Tchaikovsky's Rococo Variations before a rapturous audience including M (Robert Brown) and General Anatol Gogol (Walter Gotell) but not Kamran Shah (Art Malik), who arrives too late.
+The audience also includes Bond though Kara does not know it until he surprises her in her dressing room afterwards.